This is the main content.

 Peaches

-The skin is fuzzy and thin, and the flesh is soft.
-There are yellow and white peaches.
+The skin is fuzzy and thin.
+The flesh is soft and can be white or yellow.

 Nectarines

-The skin is shiny and smooth and the flesh has a slightly firmer texture than a peach.
-There are yellow and white nectarines.
+The skin is shiny and smooth, and the flesh has a slightly firmer texture than a peach.
+Nectarines can be white or yellow.

 Plumcots

-A hybrid between a plum and an apricot, but more like a plum.
-The exterior looks like a mottled plum and the color can range from red to pale amber.
+A hybrid between a plum and an apricot.
+They look like speckled plums; inside, the color can range from red to pale amber.

 Verry Cherry Plums

 A hybrid between several varieties of plums and cherries, including Bing and Stella cherries.
-It has the crunch of a cherry and the on-the-go simplicity of a plum.
+They have the crunch of a cherry and the ease of a plum.

 Apriums

-A hybrid between an apricot and a plum, but more like an apricot.
-The skin is smooth and has a light fuzzy coating.
-The flesh is bright orange and juicy; it is a freestone variety, meaning the flesh doesn’t adhere to the seed.
+A hybrid between an apricot and a plum with light fuzz and bright orange flesh.
+They are a freestone variety, meaning the flesh doesn’t adhere to the seed.

 Tips.